Mobile Modem

 After booting up, the EZR26-5G router automatically connects the inserted SIM card to cellular networks.
 The "Mobile" indicator will light up and remain solid after connecting to a cell tower and gaining mobile internet access.

-After and logging into the admin panel, you can navigate to the following pages to monitor details of the modem status and manage the modem settings.
+After connecting to the router and logging into the admin panel, you can navigate to the following pages to monitor details of the modem status and manage the modem settings.

 • Mobile section on the top right corner of the front dashboard